wader/fq/doc/dev.md

 ### Some general tips

 - Main goal is to produce a tree structure that is user-friendly and easy to work with.
-Prefer a nice and easy query tree structure over nice decoder implementation.
+Prefer a nice and easy tree structure over nice decoder implementation.
 - Use same names, symbols, constant number bases etc as in specification.
 But maybe in lowercase to be jq/JSON-ish.
 - Decode only ranges you know what they are.
 If possible let "parent" decide what to do with unknown gaps